-The Pitomba (Eugenia luschnathiana) belong to the Myrtaceae (the Myrtle family).
+The pitomba (Eugenia luschnathiana) belong to Myrtaceae (the Myrtle family).
 It is a small evergreen tree that is native to the state of Bahia, Brazil.
 This tree is cultivated primarily for its edible fruit, and growing up to 4-10 m in height.
 The leaves are opposite, 3-7 cm long, oblong-lanceolate, dark green above, pale below, with a short petiole and a leathery texture.
 The flowers are 1.5-2 cm diameter, with four (rarely five) yellowish-white petals.
 The fruit is a globose, bright orange-yellow berry 2.5-5 cm long, containing one or two (rarely up to four) 1 cm diameter seeds.
 This has a thin, tender skin, and a soft, juicy, golden-yellow pulp.
 It is aromatic, slightly acid and faintly resinous in flavor.
 The fruit is used for jellies, preserves and carbonated beverages.